Portuguese

 Student Opportunities

-Portuguese minors at Notre Dame have a large number of opportunities to hone their language and cultural skills in Brazil and Portugal.
-Kellogg Institute, and Nanovic Institute offer undergraduate research grants for Brazil and Portugal respectively.
+Portuguese minors at Notre Dame have numerous opportunities to enhance their language and cultural skills through immersive experiences in Brazil and Portugal.
+The Kellogg Institute and the Nanovic Institute offer undergraduate research grants for students conducting studies in Brazil and Portugal, respectively.

-The Center for Social Concerns offers an eight-week program in Brazil in which students can be immersed in service-oriented activities.
-Additionally, the Center for the Study of Languages and Cultures offers summer language programs in Rio and São Paulo, and Notre Dame International offers a large number of courses and internship opportunities including semester abroad programs in Brazil, Business-oriented programs, and the popular summer program in Brazil.
+Additionally, the Center for the Study of Languages and Cultures provides internship and summer language programs in Rio de Janeiro and São Paulo, Brazil, as well as Lisbon, Portugal.
+Notre Dame Global also offers a variety of study abroad opportunities, including semester programs in Brazil, business-oriented programs, and the highly popular summer programs in both Brazil and Portugal.

 Learn More

-For more information, contact Professor Marcio Bahia Associate Director of Undergraduate Studies in Portugese, or any faculty member in Portugese.
+For more information, contact Professor Marcio Bahia Associate Director of Undergraduate Studies in Portuguese, or any faculty member in Portuguese, or Professor Ana Fauri , Chair of the Committee of Engaged Learning Initiatives and faculty advisor for study abroad and internship opportunities in Portugal.